“When there is war in your country, this means you are a refugee,” says Mohammad.

 Security is what worries Ahmad the most.
 He and his wife are older parents.
-Both have diabetes and struggle to afford insulin – as a result, Ahmad’s teeth have fallen out, he has losing sight in one eye, and he has nerve pain down his legs.
+Both have diabetes and struggle to afford insulin – as a result, Ahmad’s teeth have fallen out, he is losing sight in one eye, and he has nerve pain down his legs.

 “I want to be useful in Malaysia, I want to work even if it’s just to volunteer.
 I have skills."